-From the developer of Dandelion comes the next heartbreaking story that will ruin your entire life – Mystic Messenger, a story that actually stars you even more than any other dating sim!
-Thrown into a random chatroom with five romance options, real time chats, and one huge mystery, the hits just keep on coming.
+From the developer of Dandelion comes the next heartbreaking story that will ruin your entire life—Mystic Messenger, a story that actually stars you even more than any other dating sim!
+Thrown into a random chatroom with five romance options, real-time chats, and one huge mystery, the hits just keep on coming.
 Through your time as the newest member of the R.F.A.
-(Rika’s Fundraising Association, more on that later), you take charge of planning the next fundraising party – inviting guests and generally keeping the other members calm as they go through their drama.
-You’re basically taking the place of Rika, the last party coordinator, who committed suicide before you join the chatroom under mysterious circumstances.
-Her boyfriend, V, another member of the R.F.A., is rarely around, but supports the idea that, with your help, the R.F.A. should host another party.
+(Rika’s Fundraising Association, more on that later), you take charge of planning the next fundraising party—inviting guests and generally keeping the other members calm as they go through their drama.
+You’re basically taking the place of Rika, the last party coordinator, who committed suicide before you joined the chatroom under mysterious circumstances.
+Her boyfriend, V (another member of the R.F.A.), is rarely around, but supports the idea that, with your help, the R.F.A. should host another party.
 Between party planning and chatting up the baes, you barely have enough time to try to solve the mystery of the unknown person who dragged you into this situation in the first place, but darn it all if you won’t try.

 The results of the background check they tried to conduct on me.
 Wouldn’t they like to know…

-The chatrooms happen in real time, so for a while, waking up at 6am to talk with my boys (and Jaehee, my soul sister) was a daily occurrence for me.
-The game lasts 11 days total real time, with the final day being one chat followed by the party, when the members “actually meet” you for the first time.
+The chatrooms happen in real time, so for a while, waking up at 6 AM to talk with my boys (and Jaehee, my soul sister) was a daily occurrence for me.
+The game lasts 11 days total—in real time—with the final day being one chat followed by the party, when the members “actually meet” you for the first time.
 Chatrooms open at specific times and stay open until the next chatroom opens.
-If you do happen to miss one, you can buy it with hourglasses you earn from answering certain ways when participating in chats.
-The members also text you regularly… sometimes too regularly.
+If you do happen to miss one, you can buy it with hourglasses you earn by answering certain ways when participating in chats.
+The members also text you regularly…sometimes too regularly.